raspberrypilearning/dodgeball/en/step_6.md

 --- hint ---

 Repeat the code blocks you used to move the ball sprite clone across the first platform.
-You need to change the `x`{:class="blockmotion"}, `y`{:class="blockmotion"}, and `repeat`{:class="blockcontrol"} numbers so that the clones follow the platforms correctly.
+You need to change the `x`{:class="block3motion"}, `y`{:class="block3motion"}, and `repeat`{:class="block3control"} numbers so that the clones follow the platforms correctly.

 --- /hint ---